SamReeves/sandwichShop/README.txt

 ## SETUP AND USAGE ##

-The library order.py, found in this folder, is a short script to generate a fast food work schedule.
+The class orderSandwich.py, found in this folder, is a short script to generate a fast food work schedule.
 It builds the schedule from the number of sandwiches ordered, and it outputs the updated schedule.

-In order to use this code, you must run it inside a terminal with iPython or inside a Jupyter Notebook.
-The script was written in Python 3.6.9, and it requires no special libraries.
+In order to use this code, you should create an instance of the class, and use the order function.
+This example orders 5 sandwiches:

+import orderSandwich
+oS = orderSandwich.orderSandwich()
+os.order(5)

+Unit testing can be done with testing.py.
+Just run the script in a terminal.

 ------------------------------------------------------------------------------
 ## FUNCTIONS ##